qTipTip/Pylette/docs/index.md

         │ --out-filename                                 PATH                   [default: None]                                                                                                                                                  │
         │ --display-colors        --no-display-colors                           [default: no-display-colors]                                                                                                                                     │
         │ --colorspace                                   [rgb|hsv|hls]          [default: rgb]                                                                                                                                                   │
+        │ --alpha-mask-threshold                         INTEGER RANGE [0<=x<=255]  Alpha threshold for transparent image masking (0-255).
+Pixels with alpha below this value are excluded. [default: None]                                     │
         │ --install-completion                                                  Install completion for the current shell.                                                                                                                        │
         │ --show-completion                                                     Show completion for the current shell, to copy it or customize the installation.                                                                                 │
         │ --help                                                                Show this message and exit.                                                                                                                                      │